icy/geany.filedefs/README.md

-# My daily Geany dark theme
+# A dark them for Geany

 ## Description

-  My daily dark theme for Geany.
+  This is a dark theme for Geany.
+It is good if you're working at night.

 ## Screenshot